katzenpost/katzenpost/specs/pki.rst

    If there is disagreement about the consensus directory, each authority collects signatures from only the servers which it agrees with about the final consensus.

+   // TODO: in this phase, the authority must also disclose the reveal value
+   // of its portion of the shared random value computation.
+   // these values are then hashed together to produce a shared random value
+   // which is included in the consensus and then signed.

+   // TODO: consider exchanging peers votes amongst authorities (or hashes thereof) to
+   // ensure that an authority has distributed one and only unique vote amongst its peers.

 3.5 Publication
 ---------------